xiangyi-njust/FWS/README.md

 ## Dataset discription

-we release our all train dataset in *Dataset* directory:
+<b>We release our all train dataset in *Dataset* directory: </b>

-	Corpus_For_FWS_Recognition.csv
+<li><b>Corpus_For_FWS_Recognition.csv</b>: Traning dataset for classification of Future Work Sentence, it contains 9,009 FWS and 55,887 Non-FWS respectively.

-	Corpus_For_FWS_TypeClassify.csv
+<li><b>Corpus_For_FWS_TypeClassify.csv</b>: Traning dataset for Recognition of Future Work Sentence, it contains 9,009 records.

-Additionaly, we release sample our test dataset, if you need the whole data, contact us please.
+<li>Additionaly, we release sample our test dataset, if you need the whole data, contact us please.

 ## Quick start
 To reproduce our experiment result, you can follow these steps: